 From a young age, I've had an interest in law and justice.
-However, instead of studying typical pre-law curricula in college, I sought a business degree; earning my bachelor's from USC in 1993.
-I then worked in various fields, including real estate brokerage, insurance, and mortgage banking, in which I obtained a California Insurance Brokers license and a California Real Estate license.
+However, instead of studying typical pre-law curricula in college, I sought a business degree, earning my bachelor's from USC in 1993.
+I then worked in various fields, including real estate brokerage, insurance, and mortgage banking.
+I obtained a California Insurance Brokers license and a California Real Estate license.

 Even while pursuing certain business goals, my interest in the law never diminished.
 Eventually, I gave up a business career to obtain a law degree.

-My law practice began in commercial litigation.
+My law practice began in business litigation.
 However, given my preference to help individuals, rather than corporations, I became attracted to family law.

-Although I have litigated numerous family law cases, my practice now focuses primarily on divorce mediation.
-I believe that is the most civil and cost effective way for parties to obtain a judgment of dissolution.
-I also provide limited scope consultations for uncontested divorces, and draft premarital, post-marital, and cohabitation agreements.
+Although I have litigated numerous cases, my practice now focuses on divorce mediation.
+I believe that is the most civil and cost effective way for parties to resolve their issues.
+I also provide limited scope consults for uncontested divorce, as well as draft premarital and post-marital agreements.

-During my legal career, I've been fortunate to help hundreds of couples, even the highly acrimonious, resolve their case without them ever having to step inside a courtroom.
-I believe my business background helps clients efficiently resolve disputes, as it provides certaian skills and insights when handling financial issues, such as establishing accurate income for spousal and/or child support, valuing and dividing a family business, tracing community and separate property funds to establish reimbursements, allocating debts, among others.
+I've worked with hundreds of couples (including the acrimonious) via mediation.
+All cases were resolved without either party having to enter a courtroom.
+I believe my business background helps efficiently manage disputes by providing insights on certain financial issues, such as establishing accurate income for spousal and/or child support, valuing and dividing assets, tracing funds to establish reimbursements, allocating debts, among others.

-Apart from understanding the economic aspects of a case, my strongest trait (in terms of benefiting the parties by helping them find common ground) is simply the fact that I truly care about their welfare.
-Given my litigation experience and seeing the harm it does to individuals and their families, I guide clients in a way that avoids conflict.
-I've never lost sight of the difficulty people go through during divorce.
+Apart from understanding the economic aspects of a case, my strongest trait (in terms of helping parties find common ground) is simply the fact that I truly care about their welfare.
+Given my litigation experience and seeing the harm it causes to individuals and families, I guide clients in a way that avoids unnecessary conflict.
+I've never lost sight of the hardships people go through during divorce.
 My clients are not just a file.
 They are real people who need help with one of, if not the most difficult episode of their life.

-I approach each case with dedication and commitment to accomplishing my clients' goals, and to do so in the most efficient manner possible.
+I approach each case with dedication and commitment to accomplish my clients' goals in the most efficient manner possible.